 Von Kármán vortex streets to the lee of the Canaries

-Von Kármán vortex streets to the lee of the Canary Islands in June 2005.
+Von Kármán vortex streets to the lee of the Canary Islands in April 2001 and June 2005.

 08 June 2005